Robinysh/CUHK-Internet-Autologin/README.md

 ```

 ## Settings
-Edit your username and password inside `login.py`
+Edit your SID and password inside `login.py`

 Period for checking internet connection can be adjusted inside `monitor.py` at `SLEEP_TIME`, in terms of seconds.